NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-nuget-cli.md

 nuget install <packageID | configFilePath> -OutputDirectory <outputDirectory>
 ```

-For example, use the following command to install the `Newtonsoft.json` package to the *packages* subdirectory:
+For example, to install the `Newtonsoft.json` package to the *packages* subdirectory, use the following command:

 ```cli
 nuget install Newtonsoft.Json -OutputDirectory packages